matrix-org/synapse/docs/spam_checker.md

       my_custom_option: true
 ```

 More spam checkers can be added in tandem by appending more items to the list.
+An
+action is blocked when at least one of the configured spam checkers flags it.

 ## Examples